AbductiveLearning/ABLkit/docs/Intro/Bridge.rst

 Bridge
 ======

 In this section, we will look at how to bridge learning and reasoning parts to train the model, which is the fundamental idea of Abductive Learning.
-ABL kit implements a set of bridge classes to achieve this.
+ABLkit implements a set of bridge classes to achieve this.

 .. code:: python